rubigdata/bigdata-blog-2019-DanielAnthes/Assignment2.md

 ## Romeo or Juliet?

 In this section we will answer the question whether Romeo or Juliet is mentioned more often in Shakespeares work.
 To do so a single map reduce job is used.
 The mapper will split up the text into tokens of one word each, similarly to the other jobs discussed above.
 Subsequently, for each word the mapper will check whether the word is either Romeo or Juliet and emit a key, value pair, where the key is either Romeo or Juliet and the value is one.
+In this way, only one pass over the corpus is needed to count the occurrences of both names.

 ```
 public void map(Object key, Text value, Context context